 A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

-For Shiva Ghaed the outdoor Route 91 Harvest country music festival one year ago was to be the capstone of a fun girlfriends' weekend in Las Vegas.
-But it became a struggle for survival when automatic weapons fire on the crowd began killing concert goers.
+For Shiva Ghaed, the outdoor Route 91 Harvest country music festival one year ago was to be the capstone of a fun girlfriends' weekend in Las Vegas.
+But it became a struggle for survival when automatic weapons fire on the crowd began killing concertgoers.

 In the days after the shooting, Ghaed, a clinical psychologist whose work includes treating veterans with PTSD, realized there were few services available for survivors dealing with the trauma of a mass shooting.
-So, one week after the shooting, she began leading a support group for survivors.
+So one week after the shooting, she began leading a support group for survivors.

-That support group has met most Mondays since the mass shooting.
-Its last meeting will be tonight, on the one year anniversary.
+That support group has met most Mondays since the shooting.
+Its last meeting will be Monday night, on the one-year anniversary.

 A beautiful evening